CS102-Classroom-Notes-and-Assignments/lesson-4/ReadMe.md

 # lesson-4

-## WHILE LOOPS
+## While Loops
-Continues to run until the expression inside the while is terminated Commonly used with some form of counter
+- Continues to run until the expression inside the while is terminated
+- Commonly used with some form of counter

 ```c
 expr1;